-West Ham United Women v Brighton & Hove Albion Women
+Brighton move above West Ham with win

 Post update

-Foul by Dagny Brynjarsdóttir (West Ham United Women).
+Foul by Hawa Cissoko (West Ham United Women).

 Post update

-Aileen Whelan (Brighton and Hove Albion Women) wins a free kick in the attacking half.
+Felicity Gibbons (Brighton and Hove Albion Women) wins a free kick in the attacking half.

 Substitution

 Substitution, Brighton and Hove Albion Women.
-Lee Geum-Min replaces Ellie Brazil because of an injury.
+Julia Zigiotti Olme replaces Inessa Kaagman.

 Post update

 Attempt saved.
-Adriana Leon (West Ham United Women) right footed shot from the centre of the box is saved in the bottom right corner.
-Assisted by Katerina Svitková.
+Tameka Yallop (West Ham United Women) right footed shot from outside the box is saved in the bottom left corner.
+Assisted by Dagny Brynjarsdóttir.

 Post update